 If you are currently receiving your electricity supply from Eversource basic service, you do not need to do anything.
 You will automatically be enrolled in the program unless you choose to opt out.

-No, residents and businesses can opt out of automatic enrollment without penalty during the 30-day period after receiving a notification letter.
-Notification letters will be provided via USPS mail prior to the program commencing.
-Simply return the opt-out card within 30 days and your account(s) will not be included in the program.
-At any point after this 30-day period, participating account holders may leave the program at any time without penalty.
+No, residents and businesses can opt out without penalty during a 30-day opt-out period.
+Opt-out notices are provided via USPS mail prior to the program commencing for eligible account holders.
+Simply return the opt-out notice within 30 days and your account(s) will not be included.
+Participating account holders may leave the program at any time without penalty.

 Your electricity bill has two cost components – delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill will not be affected.

 Enrollment took place in June 2017.
-The program will then actually begin in July.
-Changes will be reflected on the following billing cycle.
+The program began in July.
+Changes were reflected on the following billing cycle.

 No, the program will focus exclusively on electricity.